By Love Possessed (novel)

-By Love Possessed is a novel written by James Gould Cozzens in the middle 1950s.
-It was published on August 26, 1957, by Harcourt Brace and Company, and became a critically acclaimed best-seller.
+By Love Possessed is a novel written by James Gould Cozzens and published on August 26, 1957, by Harcourt Brace and Company, and became a critically acclaimed best-seller.
 In 1960, it was awarded the William Dean Howells Medal, an award given every five years to the best novel of the previous five years.

 The novel was turned into a feature film in which Lana Turner co-starred.

-By Love Possessed was one of Cozzens's "professional novels", whose stories presented fully developed characters and placed a special emphasis on the details of their work.
+By Love Possessed was one of Cozzens' "professional novels", whose stories presented fully developed characters and placed a special emphasis on the details of their work.

 Plot

 The novel is set in the small town of Brocton, Pennsylvania, in roughly the mid-1950s.
 The story follows Arthur Winner Jr., an attorney, through 49 hours of his life.
 During this time, he frequently reminisces about earlier times, remembering town residents who have been dead for years, such as Arthur Winner Sr.

 Arthur Jr. is a partner in the law firm his father founded in partnership with Noah Tuttle.
 As a young man, Arthur married Noah's daughter, Hope; they had three children, two sons and a daughter.
 The elder son, Warren, died during World War II.
 Hope died a few years later after giving birth to Arthur's daughter.
 Arthur is now married to a somewhat younger woman named Clarissa, who had been his daughter's tennis coach.
 The law practice currently consists of Arthur, Noah, and another man named Julius Penrose.
 It gradually emerges in the course of the story that Arthur had a brief but intense affair with Marjorie Penrose, Julius' wife, after Hope's death.

 Two cases preoccupy Arthur during the course of the novel.
 The first concerns the probate of the estate of Michael McCarthy; the second is the arrest of Ralph Detweiler (brother of the firm's dedicated secretary Helen Detweiler) for rape.
 Arthur is also called on to deal with a new pastor in the Episcopal Church, who is asking him to take a role in the leadership of the parish.

 Arthur also meets with one of Marjorie's friends, a woman named Pratt who wants to discuss Marjorie's interest in converting to Catholicism.
 (Julius, though not an especially religious Protestant, is fiercely opposed to Catholicism.)